Milenski1987/Milenski1987/README.md

 - 🌱 I’m currently learning Python at [SoftUni](https://softuni.bg)

-- 📫 You can find me at: milenski1987@icloud.com , milenski1987@gmail.com or [Facebook](https://www.facebook.com/Milenski1987)
+- 📫 You can find me at: milenski.nikolov@yahoo.com

 ---